 As I said in my introduction on the home page, WoodCentral is a site created by and for the people who visit here.
 I do my best to make the site the best it can be, to pay the bills, and to keep things running smoothly.
 My efforts are multiplied by those of the selfless volunteers -- including our forum moderators, chat hosts, book and video reviewers, the articles production team and other contributors -- who feel that WoodCentral is worth an investment of their time and skills.
 Everyone who brings something to the party helps to make the site bigger and better, week after week, year after year.

-Now that we've entered our second decade, I am pleased to say that WoodCentral has not only survived, but grown and prospered, all because of the largesse and dedication of our visitors -- of you!
-But, the out-of-pocket costs of running a 4,000 page website are not inconsequential.
+Now that we've passed our 15th anniversary, I am pleased to say that WoodCentral has not only survived, but grown and prospered, all because of the largesse and dedication of our visitors -- of you!
+But, the out-of-pocket costs of running a 5,000 page website are not inconsequential.
 As much as I would prefer not to ask you for help, the fact is that advertising revenues cover only part of our annual operating costs, and the rest has to come from other sources.
 Hat and T-shirt sales add a few dollars to the fund, but donations, including donations to our Benefit Auctions, are even more important to our vitality and growth.